08 June 2012

 label: RCA Records - nationality: USA

-Half of the songs are actually composed for The Velvet Underground, but as contrary to the songs found on Lou Reed (Apr.
-1972) all songs here have been arranged in a slower glam rock style with a distinct singer / songwriter touch, which makes a remarkable difference.
+Nearly half of the songs, or more precisely: four from eleven songs ("Andys' Chest", "Satellite of Love", New York Telephone Conversation" and "Goodnight Ladies"), were actually composed by Reed while playing in The Velvet Underground, and they were then intended for but never released for any studio albums.
+As contrary to the older 'band' songs that were included on Lou Reed (Apr.
+1972), all songs here have been re-arranged in a slower glam rock style adding a distinct singer / songwriter touch, which makes these recordings stand out as superior to earlier drafts.

 The 2006 cd remaster contains two additional demo recordings as bonus tracks.